BRC

 • Adjust your ad preferences in the Settings & Privacy menu, where you can hide ads from certain advertisers and see more or less ads related to a particular topic

-Twitter is a little bit trickier to adjust your settings to limit your exposure to gambling ads than Facebook.
-However. there are things you can do…
+Whether you call it Twitter or X, we're going to help you tackle those pesky ads on this platform.
+However, you should know that X is a little bit trickier to adjust your settings to limit gambling ads on than Facebook.
+However, there are things you can do…

 • Block any Tweets you see from gambling companies